Patient Care Transfer Techniques

 6. Help the patient shift weight in a rocking motion (front foot to back foot, and so on) until reaching a standing position.

-7. Once the patient is standing, have them walk a few small steps backward until feeling the wheelchair’s back against the legs.
-Ask the patient to grasp the wheelchair.
+7. Once the patient stands, have them walk a few small steps backward until they feel the wheelchair’s back against their legs.
+Then, ask the patient to grasp the wheelchair.

-8. The provider will shift their weight from back to front as the patient sits in the wheelchair slowly, using the wheelchair’s arms for support.
+8. The provider shifts their weight from back to front as the patient sits in the wheelchair slowly, using the wheelchair’s arms for support.

 9. Ensure that the patient is adequately draped and sitting comfortably in the wheelchair.